 Both can change throughout our lives, and like our bodies, our minds can become unwell.
 The effects are as real as a broken arm, even though there isn’t a sling or plaster cast to show for it.
 Mental health problems are more common that you might think.

-We deliver a range of training and campaigns, which amongst others, is aimed at promoting knowledge and awareness of mental health, offering ways to improve mental wellbeing, and reducing stigma by encouraging discussions around mental health.
+We deliver a range of training and campaigns to promote knowledge and awareness of mental health, offering ways to improve mental wellbeing, and reducing stigma by encouraging discussions.

-- Embedding 5 Ways to Wellbeing in school and community settings
+- Embedding 5 Ways to Wellbeing in your settings

 How do I access the service?